 Germany and Armenia.
 Upon ratifying the Convention, Germany declared that it would not apply Article 1(1)(b) in respect of any State that had made a declaration that the State would not be bound by Article 1(1)(b).
 Armenia has made a similar delcaration.
 These appear to be interpretations, not declarations authorized by the Convention.

 Hungary.
 Upon ratifying the Convention, Hungary declared that it considered the General Conditions of Delivery of Goods between Organizations of the Member Countries of the Council or Mutual Economic Assistance to be subject to the provisions of Article 90 of the Convention.
-CMEA, of course, has a different scope of application today than then.
+Hungary withdrew from this declaration on July 6, 2015.